zayaminthu/sentimentalvalue/README.md

 # sentimentalvalue
 ##Editing the file
-It is a markdown file in this
+It is a markdown file in this repository